* Company receives commitment for over $3 bln DIP financing

 More than a dozen significant retail chains have filed for bankruptcy this year.
 Among them were Perfumania Inc, apparel chains rue21 Inc and Gymboree Corp, discount shoe chain Payless Holdings LLC and designer clothing chain BCBG Max Azria Global Holdings LLC.

-Major retailers, including Macy's Inc and Sears Holding Corp, have closed hundreds of locations as they struggle to compete with discounters such as Wal-Mart and Amazon.
+Major retailers, including Macy's Inc and Sears Holding Corp, have closed hundreds of locations as they struggle to compete with discounters such as Wal-Mart Stores Inc and Amazon.com.

-(Reporting by Tom Hals in Wilmington, Delaware, Tracy Rucinski in Chicago; Additional reporting by Subrat Patnaik in Bengaluru; Jessica DiNapoli and Melissa Fares in New York; Editing by Leslie Adler and Lisa Shumaker)
+(Reporting by Tom Hals in Wilmington, Delaware, Tracy Rucinski in Chicago and Subrat Patnaik in Bengaluru; Additional reporting by Jessica DiNapoli and Melissa Fares in New York; Editing by Noeleen Walder and Leslie Adler)